CDC chief urges Michigan to ‘close things down’ amid spike

 “We each have enough information to do our part,” she said after touring a vaccination clinic at Eastern Michigan University.
 “That’s what we’re calling on people to do — to do your part.”

-About 40% of Michigan residents ages 16 and up had received at least one shot as of last week.
+About 41% of Michigan residents ages 16 and up had received at least one shot.

 The Democratic governor last spring issued a monthslong stay-at-home order to curb the virus, later lifting it.
 Republican lawmakers successfully challenged the law that underpinned her restrictions.
 In the fall, amid a second wave of cases, the state health department took steps such as closing high schools, prohibiting contact sports, and banning indoor service at restaurants and bars.
 The restrictions were gradually loosened as metrics improved.